 Turns out, no. While 78% of marketers see influencers as a chance to drive brand awareness, only 37% of influencers understand this need.
 With 45% of marketers seeking to increase sales, just 22% of influencers know that they are expected to somehow make it happen.

 This poses a challenge for both parts, as marketers end up not reaching their initial goals, and influences get discouraged from the future partnership.
 To avoid this we recommend users looking for blog influencers at Adsy to shortly explain the main goal of collaboration.
 This way publishers are able to choose an appropriate voice for their audience.

 Finding the right influencer

 Direct outreach is the most popular method of reaching out to influencers, and it keeps gaining momentum.
 In 2017 59% of marketers used it, while in 2018 remarkable 72% preferred this method.

 Specialized influencer marketing platforms, however, receive more and more attention from marketers.
 In 2018 46% used some kind of platform to find influencers for their brand, which is 12% more than the year before.

-At Adsy we’ve also felt this increase with marketers coming to promote their businesses through content marketing.
+At Adsy we’ve also felt this increase with marketers and buyers coming to promote their businesses through content marketing.
 When it comes to guest posts, the majority admits that soсial media influencers don't work that well, as business owners also expect to get Google approved backlinks to their sites among other benefits.
 With the help of guest posts they are able not only to increase brand awareness, but to improve rankings as well.

 Whichever influencer type you think is appropriate for you, make sure to leverage it.
 Be it a series of posts on Instagram or a dozen of guest posts from publishers in your niche, influencer marketing has a potential to help you reach your business goals.